ebullient/campaign-notes/gm/encounters/goblin-arrows.md

 If he is rescued and healed, he provides some useful information:
 * Klarg, the bugbear who leads this goblin band, had orders to  waylay a large caravan headed to Phandalin.
+* He doesn't know who the orders came from
-* He intends to continue on to Phandalin, since it’s the nearest settlement.
+* He needs to get to Phandalin, there is someone he is supposed to meet.
-* He offers to pay the party 500 gp to provide escort, which he will pay upon reaching Phandalin.
-* First, he hopes they’ll put a stop to the goblin raids by clearing out the caves.

-He doesn’t have any weapons or armor, but he can take a shortsword from a
-defeated goblin or use a weapon loaned to him by a character.
+He doesn’t have any weapons or armor, but he can take a shortsword from a defeated goblin or use a weapon loaned to him by a character.
 ```

 ### 7. Twin Pools Cave
-If the goblins have drained either pool to flood the passage, adjust the following boxed text accordingly.

-> This cavern is half filled with two large pools of water.
-A narrow waterfall high in the eastern wall feeds the pool, which drains out the western end of the chamber to form the stream that flows out of the cave mouth below.
-Low fieldstone walls serve as dams holding the water in.
-A wide exit stands to the south, while two smaller passages lead west.
-The sound of the waterfall echoes through the cavern, making it difficult to hear.

-Three goblins guard this cave.
-If the goblin in area 5 spotted the characters and warned the goblins here, they are ready for trouble.
-The noise of the waterfall means that the creatures in area 8 can’t hear any fighting that takes place here, and vice versa.
-Therefore, as soon as a fight breaks out here, one goblin flees to area 8 to warn Klarg.
+Goblins guard this cave.
+If the goblin in area 5 spotted the characters and warned the goblins here, they are ready for trouble. **The noise of the waterfall means that the creatures in area 8 can’t hear any fighting that takes place here, and vice versa.** Therefore, as soon as a fight breaks out here, *one goblin flees to area 8 to warn Klarg*.

+> A narrow waterfall high in the eastern wall feeds a pool of water, which drains out the western end of the chamber to form the stream that you have been walking on.
+The pool is surrounded by low fieldstone walls that serve as dams dividing the pool in half. [did they release a flood?]
+>
+> A wide exit opens to the south, and you are in one of two smaller passages leading west.
+>
+> The sound of the waterfall echoes through the cavern, making it difficult to hear.

 ***Rock Dams.*** The goblins built simple dams to control the flow of water through the heart of the complex.
 If the goblin sentry in area 5 has called for the goblins here to release a flood, one or both of the pools are mostly empty and the stream is flowing unimpeded.